PE and Sport Funding 2017/2018

-The Government is providing additional funding for the academic years 2016-2017 to improve provision of physical education (PE) and sport in primary schools.
+The government is providing additional funding for the academic year 2017-18 to improve provision of physical education (PE) and sport in primary schools.

-The primary PE and sport premium 2016 to 2017 (“the premium”) will be paid by the Secretary of State for Education (“Secretary of State”) to the local authority (“authority”).
+The primary PE and sport premium 2017-2018 (“the premium”) will be paid by the Secretary of State for Education (“Secretary of State”) to the local authority (“authority”).
 The authority will then distribute the premium to maintained schools in its area.

-Lambton Primary School has been allocated £9095 to increase the PE and sports offered at the school, as part of the PE and sports funding initiative from the Government.
+Lambton Primary School have been allocated £18,190 To increase the PE and sports offered at the school, as part of the PE and sports funding initiative from the Government.

-As a result of an evaluation of previous spending (2015-16), we have decided to spend the allocation for 2016-17 in the following way:
+As a result of the evaluation of previous spending (2016-17), we have decided to spend the allocation for 2017-18 in the following ways:

-- To provide existing staff with training or resources to help them teach PE and sport more effectively, including the purchase of new schemes for dance and OAA.
+- To provide existing staff with training or resources to help them teach PE and sport more effectively, including the purchase of new schemes for dance and new OAA resources

 - To increase the participation in competitive sports through continued involvement in cluster school festivals, with the local feeder secondary school.